Cvolton/GMDprivateServer/README.md

 1) Upload the files on a webserver
 2) Import database.sql into a MySQL/MariaDB database
-3) Edit the links in GeometryDash.exe (some are base64 encoded since 2.1, remember that)
+3) Edit the links in GeometryDash.exe (some are base64 encoded since 2.1, remember that) If you have a email,You can change the [sendmail.php](incl/lib/Mail/sendmail.php) to send verify link.

 ### Credits
 Private Messaging system by someguy28 (even though he needed a ton of help from me... and by a ton I mean A TON)